twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-12-assistance-to-ones-wife-and-children%zh.rst

 All other human knowledge also have to be counted, including religions.
 All wrong and harmful actions come from wrong views and thinking.
 The assistance to one's child is the duty and obligation of all parents.
 As the Buddha mentioned it five ways; the most important ones are three.
 These are: restrain them from evils; directing them towards good; and train them to a profession.

-The one and two are fundamental education, which is morality and virtue, and without it, the child will never become good persons and going in the right direction.
+The one and two are fundamental education, which is morality and virtue, and without it, the child will never become good person and going in the right direction.
 Here I will present two stories in the Buddha's time.
 The first is the story of the son of Mahādhana in Jāravagga – Ageing; and the other, the story of Kāla, the son of Anāthapiṇḍika in Lokavagga – The World, both from Dhammapada.
 The first one without morality and virtue had negative results, and the other was the opposite.

 The Story of the Son of Mahādhana: